mathematicalbasedefenders/play.mathematicalbasedefenders.com/README.md

 - Customizable Game Client
   - Able to set width of enemies
   - Able to set what symbol to use for the multiplication sign
+- Replays

 ## Screenshots
 These screenshots are from Game Version `0.4.3`.

 <img src="https://storage.mistertfy64.com/playmbd-screenshots/gameplay.png" height="360" alt="A screenshot of a Standard Singleplayer game.">
 <img src="https://storage.mistertfy64.com/playmbd-screenshots/main-menu.png" height="360" alt="A screenshot of the main menu.">

+## Contributing
+If you instead want to contribute to the official server, feel free to open an issue/pull request!

+## License

+AGPLv3, however earlier commits (before [`f1730aed53a939a520a6acfecde6f641e06a215d`](https://github.com/mathematicalbasedefenders/play.mathematicalbasedefenders.com/commit/f1730aed53a939a520a6acfecde6f641e06a215d)) used a different license, because of mistertfy64's lack of knowledge and indecisiveness.
+See the [LICENSE](https://github.com/mathematicalbasedefenders/play.mathematicalbasedefenders.com/blob/master/LICENSE) file for details.

 ## Usage on Other Servers